 Amazake

-Miyagi Prefecture is famous for its rice.
+Miyagi Prefecture is famous as a rice-producing region.

 One of the local specialties we would like to recommend is "amazake," a type of sweet sake.
 Amazake is a highly nutritious drink that has recently been referred to as "drinkable IV drip," but if you're going to drink it, you want it to taste good, right?